dcompgriff/ML_OD_Benchmarking/docs/766project/content/post/deep-object-detection-benchmarking.md

 neural network models other than basic average performance metrics of individual models.
 Most work focuses more on proposing a new architecture for a deep network object detection model, rather than comparing its significant difference with existing methods, major fundamental drawbacks, and other ways in which the network can be fooled or broken.
+We provide a general summary of some of the state of the art networks, backbones, data sets, and kinds of analysis.

++ Networks:
+  + Mask R-CNN, RetinaNet, Faster R-CNN , RPN , Fast R-CNN , R-FCN, YOLO
++ Backbones:
+  + ResNeXt{50,101,152} , ResNet{50,101,152} , Feature Pyramid Networks , and VGG16
++ Datasets:
+  + COCO (Multi-object Detection Dataset)
+  + PASCAL VOC (Multi-object Detection Dataset))
+  + Kitti (Autonomous Vehicle Object Detection Dataset)
++ Analysis:
+  + Simple aggregated performance metrics
+  + Adversarial based analysis

 ##### Existing Systems or New Approach?

 We plan on benchmarking existing neural network designs and implementations that are representative of current deep neural network object detection based methods, with one particular goal being a proposal and outline of future research work that should be developed to address some of the issues we find.
-This might fall under the category of a “New approach”.
+This might fall under the category of a “new approach”.
 However, we also plan on performing deeper analysis of existing methods than has been previously performed to provide for a better overall understanding of how well modern methods compare, how similar and different the methods are, which approaches seem to work the best,